Please enjoy the blog carnival on Relieving Rheumatoid Arthritis Pain and list your favorite non-medical pain reliever in the comments box!

 What brings you relief?

-Anyone shopping for you might be interested in reading what brings comfort or relief for Rheumatoid Arthritis pain and disability.
+Anyone shopping for you might be interested in reading what brings comfort or helps in relieving Rheumatoid Arthritis pain and disability.
 Over the past two weeks, we’ve collected a long list of things to bring relief from Rheumatoid Arthritis on the blog comments.
 Here’s a list of some popular answers and some special Rheum Helps Blog Carnival posts specially created to help us all find comfort!

 Gas cap wrench